tuist/tuist/docs/docs/guide/introduction/from-v3-to-v4.md

 ### [Adopt `Package.swift` as the DSL for dependencies](https://github.com/tuist/tuist/pull/5862)

 Before Tuist 4, you could define dependencies in a `Dependencies.swift` file.
 This proprietary format broke the support in tools like [Dependabot](https://github.com/dependabot) or [Renovatebot](https://github.com/renovatebot/renovate) to automatically update dependencies.
-Moreover, it introduced unnecessary indirections ofr users.
+Moreover, it introduced unnecessary indirections for users.
 Therefore, we decided to embrace `Package.swift` as the only way to define dependencies in Tuist.
 If you were using the `Dependencies.swift` file, you'll have to move the content from your `Tuist/Dependencies.swift` to a `Package.swift` at the root, and use the `#if TUIST` directive to configure the integration.
 You can read more about how to integrate Swift Package dependencies [here](/guide/project/dependencies.html#swift-packages)

 ### Renamed `tuist cache warm` to `tuist cache`